A Key West regular, Mike Leach leaves a legacy - and an empty bar stool

 It’s not easy getting from Lubbock to Key West, but that didn’t stop Leach.
 In fact, that’s where members of the Red Raiders’ coaching staff took their annual retreat after national signing day, always staying in the same house, always fishing for their dinner, Leach always dragging them to the same damn bar, just in case Captain Tony strolled in so they could feel what Leach felt.
 One year a young assistant quietly asked whether they could switch it up next year, and the coach exploded.

-“Never seen him get madder,” says Ruffin McNeill, a former Texas Tech defensive coordinator who spent a decade on Leach’s staff.
+“Never seen him get madder,” said Ruffin McNeill, a former Texas Tech defensive coordinator who spent a decade on Leach’s staff.

 Pub loyalty was just one of the roughly 8 trillion things Leach was passionate about, and recent days have been filled with memorials posted to social media about his curiosity, humanity and persistence.
 He once thought of a question that only one person could answer, so he spent a few hours working his way up the White House staff telephone directory until, finally, he was connected to George W. Bush’s private secretary.

-“You can talk about a ceiling fan with him,” McNeill says, “and it may be a two-hour conversation.”
+“You can talk about a ceiling fan with him,” McNeill said, “and it may be a two-hour conversation.”

 “People thought he was drunk,” Dykes would recall in an interview last year, “but that’s just how he was.
 You almost give up on him at times.”